stryker-mutator/stryker-net/docs/configuration.md

 Command line: `[-o:html|--open-report:dashboard]`
 Config file: `N/A`

-When this option is passed, generated reports should open in the browser automatically after Stryker is done.
+When this option is passed, generated reports should open in the browser automatically once Stryker starts testing mutants, and will update the report till Stryker is done.
 Both html and dashboard reports can be opened automatically.

 Valid values:
 - html